 Surprisingly yes.
-But before making any big promises, lets first define what a superfood is.
+However, before making any big promises, let’s first define what a superfood is.

 What is a Superfood?

 The term “superfood” has becomes somewhat of a buzzword and a marketing scheme these days.
 And while the term “superfood” can be abused, superfoods really do exist.
 And of course, consuming them on a regular basis can do wonders for your health!

 A superfood is essentially any food that is naturally packed with valuable nutrient compounds that can improve your health and wellbeing.